gudrob/godot-ai-rpg/README.md

 ### Contribution
 Feel free to make a PR to add to or improve the project. \
 Keep it at a reasonable size, though, please. \
-In case you are doing heavy lifting in your code, do it on a thread or async.
+In case you are doing heavy lifting in your code, do it on a thread or async. \
+#### Possible, needed contributons
+While piper is very fast and very cool for tts it depends on espeak which is GPL v3 licensed.
+If someone has decent knowledge in this field, it would be great if you could find a way to avoid espeak or anything that needs source disclosure. \
+Also a TTS model trained on different emotions would be greatly appreciated.

 ### Licensing